EnDarke/code-test/README.md

 ### Pads
 #### Changes Implemented:
 - Pads are listened in and automatically setup once they get added to the workspace.

+### Sounds
+#### Changes Implemented:
+- Added a PlaySFXFromName remote to send a signal for the client to play a certain song from the server.
+- Created a simple working sound system for sound effects to be played and removed, nothing too in-depth.